-Background/Program Objectives: The Executive Office for Immigration Review (EOIR) is an independent agency with jurisdiction over various immigration matters relating to the Department of Homeland Security (DHS), aliens, and other parties.
-EOIR comprises three adjudicating components: the Board of Immigration Appeals (BIA), the Office of the Chief Immigration Judge, including the immigration courts, and the Office of the Chief Administrative Hearing Officer.
-EOIR's mission is to be the best administrative tribunal possible, rendering timely, fair, and well-considered decisions in the cases brought before it.
+Background/Program Objectives: The Executive Office for Immigration Review (EOIR) has jurisdiction over various immigration matters relating to the Department of Homeland Security (DHS), aliens, and other parties.
+EOIR is comprised of three adjudicating components: the Board of Immigration Appeals (BIA), the Immigration Courts, and the Office of the Chief Administrative Hearing Officer.
+EOIR's mission is to render timely, fair, and well-considered decisions in the cases brought before it.
 EOIR's ability to achieve its mission is critical to the guarantee of justice and due process in immigration proceedings, and public confidence in the timeliness and quality of EOIR adjudications.
-Included in this context are the timely grants of relief from removal in meritorious cases, the expeditious removal of criminal and other inadmissible aliens where no relief is available.
+Included in this context are the timely grants of relief from removal in meritorious cases and the expeditious issuance of orders of removal for criminal and other inadmissible aliens where no relief is available.
 To assure mission focus, EOIR has identified adjudication priorities and set specific time frames for most of its proceedings.
-These priorities include court cases involving criminal and other detained aliens, and adjudicative time frames for all detained appeals filed with the BIA.
-These targets are related to percentages of cases actually completed.
+These priorities include cases involving criminal and other detained aliens, and adjudicative time frames for all detained appeals filed with the BIA.
+The targets are related to percentages of cases actually completed.

-Performance Measure: Percent of EOIR Priority Cases Completed Within Established Time Frames FY 2010 Target: 85% for IHP and detained immigration court cases and 90% for detained appeals FY 2010 Actual:
+Performance Measure: Percent of EOIR Priority Cases Completed Within Established Time Frames

+FY 2011 Target: 85% for Institutional Hearing Program (IHP) and detained immigration court cases and 90% for detained appeals

+FY 2011 Actual

-Immigration Court Institutional Hearing Program Cases Completed Prior to Release from
+Immigration Court Institutional Hearing Program Cases Completed Prior to Release from Incarceration: 88% Immigration Court Detained Cases Completed Within 60 Days: 88% BIA Detained Appeals Completed Within 150 Days: 94%

-Incarceration: 87%

-Immigration Court Detained Cases Completed Within 60 Days: 89%

-BIA Detained Appeals Completed Within 150 Days: 93%

-Discussion of FY 2010 Results: Through careful management of EOIR's resources, the agency exceeded all three of its goals for FY 2010.
-As part of the Department's high priority performance goal initiative, EOIR has placed its focus on hiring immigration judges so that the agency is able to continue to meet its large detained caseload.
+Discussion of FY 2011 Results: Through careful management of EOIR's resources, the agency exceeded all three of its goals for FY 2011.
+As part of the Department's priority goal initiative, EOIR has placed its focus on continuing to meet its large detained caseload.
 EOIR also used video teleconferencing when appropriate to handle the detained immigration court docket, including Institutional Hearing Program cases.
 The BIA also continued to manage its resources carefully to ensure that it exceeded its goal of completing 90 percent of detained appeals within 150 days.
 EOIR will continue to look at innovative ways to manage its detained docket, including close coordination with DHS.

-Data Definition: The EOIR has defined its priority caseload as two types of immigration court cases (Institutional Hearing Program, and detained cases) and one type of Board of Immigration Appeals case (detained appeals).
-The Institutional Hearing Program (IHP) is a collaborative effort between EOIR, DHS and various federal, State, and local corrections agencies.
+Data Definition: The EOIR has defined its priority caseload as two types of immigration court cases (IHP and detained cases) and one type of Board of Immigration Appeals case (detained appeals).
+The IHP is a collaborative effort between EOIR, DHS and various federal, state, and local corrections agencies.
 The program permits immigration judges to hold removal hearings inside correctional institutions prior to the alien completing his or her criminal sentence.
 Detained aliens are those in the custody of DHS or other entities.